-Currently rental properties in Maplewood must be maintained under the same requirements as owner occupied housing.
-The City of Maplewood is considering implementing a rental licensing program to maintain housing standards and promote public safety and welfare.
-The goal of this licensing program is to implement an inspection and maintenance program that corrects substandard conditions, maintains a standard for existing and newly constructed rental dwellings, and ensures neighborhood stability within the city.
+On September 23, 2019 the Maplewood City Council will be is considering adoption of a rental property license program to maintain housing standards and promote public safety and welfare.
+The goal of this licensing program is to implement an inspection and maintenance program that corrects substandard conditions, maintains a standard for existing and newly constructed rental dwellings, and ensures neighborhood stability within the City.

 Key points of the proposed program include:

 - Owners/property managers would be required to attend a Crime Free Multi-Housing Phase 1 training or its equivalent.